On the Visibility of Alternating +Achiral Knots

 \begin{lemma} The total number of Seifert circles of $\Pi$ is odd. \end{lemma}

-\begin{proof} We prove the lemma by using the fact that an achiral alternating link has its number of positive atoms equal to its number of negative atoms as follows: \\ denote by $h(\it L)$ the first Betti number of the surface obtained by the Seifert algorithm on any reduced alternating projection of $\it L$.
-Then it is well known that the Betti number $h(K)$, the number of crossings $c(K)$ and the number of Seifert circles $s(K)$ (\cite{mu}, \cite{crow}) are topological invariants of an alternating knot $K$ which are related by the equation:
+\begin{proof} We prove the lemma by using the property that for an achiral alternating link, the number of positive atoms is equal to the number of negative atoms in its Murasugi decomposition (\cite{quwe2}).

+Denote by $h( L)$ the first Betti number of the orientable surface obtained by the Seifert algorithm on any minimal projection of $L$.
+It is well known that the Betti number $h(K)$, the crossing number $c(K)$ and the number of Seifert circles $s(K)$ are topological invariants of an alternating knot $K$ which are linked by the equation (see \cite{mu}, \cite{crow}):